sknepneklab/SAMoS/README.md

     git clone https://github.com/sknepneklab/SAMoS.git

 b) cd SAMoS (or the name of the directory you chose to download the code into)

 c) mkdir build

 d) cd build

 e) ccmake ../

 f) Use the CMake's GUI to chose appropriate settings

 g) Press 'c' key several times to configure

 h) If all libraries have been found, CMake will allow you to create a Makefile.
 If not, please exit CMake GUI and install missing libraries.

 i) Press 'g' to create Make files.
 This will terminate CMake's GUI is return you to the shell

 j) Type 'make -j 8' (-j option tells make how many parallel threads to use to compile; on a 4-core machine one can typically use 8 threads).

-NOTE:
-Some Linux distributions with newer C++ compilers may have problems with running 8 parallel threads and can cause the machine to crash.
+**NOTE:** Some Linux distributions with newer C++ compilers may have problems with running 8 parallel threads and can cause the machine to crash.
 If this happens, use '-j 2', which is likely not to cause any problems on most modern computers.

 k) If the compilation is successful, an executable 'samos' should appear in the build directory.

-NOTE: SAMoS uses many templated libraries in Boost.
+**NOTE:** SAMoS uses many templated libraries in Boost.
 Compiling it may take several minutes even on a very fast machine.

-*NOTE:* Depending on the compiler, you may get a number of warning messages.
+**NOTE:** Depending on the compiler, you may get a number of warning messages.
 Those are harmless and you may safely ignore them.
-*NOTE:* If you are compiling with gcc 6.x you need to explicitly state that you are using the C++98 standard.
-This is done by adding -std=c++98 to the
-CMAKE_CXX_FLAGS variable.
-SAMoS will fail to compile using the C++11 standard!
+**NOTE:** SAMoS will fail to compile using the C++11 standard!

-*WARNING:* Some Mac users have reported problems with compiling SAMoS on Sierra and High Sierra using packages installed with 'brew'.
+**WARNING:** Some Mac users have reported problems with compiling SAMoS on Sierra and High Sierra using packages installed with 'brew'.
 Switching to the 'MacPorts' seems to solve the problem.

 ## 5. INSTALLING SAMoS